 Camfed’s mission to support Melody, Mwamba, and millions of other girls deserving of an education is the perfect fit for our brand-new bracelet.
 A portion of the sales from each one supports these remarkable programs, which have the power to help transform lives and entire communities.

-Moreover, we asked our friends at Relate to hand-make the bracelets for us because they employ HIV-positive artisans in South Africa who receive fair and sustainable wages for their work.
+Moreover, we asked our friends at Relate to hand-make the bracelets for us because of the incredible work they do in South Africa.
+A non-profit social enterprise, Relate creates opportunities through an employment project that gives dignity and hope to those whose lives have been impacted by the socio-economic climate of South Africa.
+Since its founding, Relate has raised over $3.5 million US dollars for causes from health and conservation to education and women’s empowerment.
 So, from start to finish, these bright and beautiful bracelets make a positive impact in African communities.

 Wear one — and maybe grab a few for your friends!
 These bracelets are a great way to show you believe all girls count, and that every girl deserves an education.

 *Name has been changed to protect her identity